Recognize the signs and symptoms of drug addiction.

 What Causes PTSD?

-Trauma of varying types can reshult in PTSD.
-PTSD sufferers may have witnessed someone else suffer injury, experience a dangerous situation, or die.
-A life-threatening illness or accident, becoming the victim of assault, or surviving a natural disaster are all examples of experiences which can lead to PTSD.
-Simply hearing of another person’s traumatic experiences has been known to cause the disorder.
+Trauma of varying types can result in PTSD.
+PTSD sufferers may have witnessed someone else suffer an injury, experience a dangerous situation, or die.
+A life-threatening illness or accident, becoming the victim of assault, or surviving a natural disaster are all examples of experiences that can lead to PTSD.
+Sometimes, simply hearing of another person’s traumatic experiences has been known to cause the disorder.

-When someone faces overwhelming life circumstances, the consequences can be long-standing and crippling.
-An event that exposes someone to the possibility of their own death or the death of others or to the possibility of grave injury to themselves or others can cause PTSD.
-Severe emotional distress, intense fear and helplessness, and other psychological effects can continue long after the experience itself has ended.
+An event that exposes you to your mortality, the mortality of others, or to the possibility of grave injury to yourself or others can cause PTSD.
+Severe emotional distress, intense fear and helplessness, and other psychological effects can persist long after the experience itself has ended.

 Types of PTSD Symptoms

-When trauma symptoms persist and can be considered clinically significant for over a month, PTSD may be the resulting diagnosis.
+When trauma symptoms persist and are considered clinically significant for over a month, PTSD may be the resulting diagnosis.
 These Post-Traumatic Stress Disorder symptoms are grouped into three major categories: